-Located on the outskirts of Berlin city ring, in the Wilmersdorf district, the traditional flea market am Fehrbelliner Platz, is the place where art lovers and flea market fans alike, meet.
-It is open two days a week (depending on the season), right on the esplanade of the metro station “Fehrbellinerplatz“, which make it pretty easy to reach by public transport.
+Located on the outskirts of Berlin city ring, in the Wilmersdorf district, the traditional flea market am Fehrbelliner Platz, is a place for art lovers and flea market fans.
+Sometimes affectuously referred to by its nickname “Fehrbi”, the art and flea market is open two days a week (depending on the season).
+It is located right on the esplanade of the metro station “Fehrbellinerplatz“.

 The Art & flea market on Fehrbellinerplatz mostly showcases art and antiques, but clothing, furniture and other junk items are also sold.
-The market exclusively offers used products: selling new items is expressly prohibited by the market management, thereby guaranteeing a certain level of genuineness.
+The market exclusively offers used products: selling new items is expressly prohibited by the market management.

 Last but not least, the Fehrbelliner Platz flea market also has a few food stalls to satisfy all kinds of appetites.
 The very location of the flea market, ideally situated near cafes and boulevards leading to the Fehrbelliner Platz, make it an attraction to many passersby.
 Also, the Fehrbelliner Platz station features a shopping arcade with 20 retail spaces that daily attract a large audience to the Fehrbelliner Platz.